Sanjay-Kirti/celebnetwork/README.md

 ---

 ## 📧 Contact
-For questions or support, open an issue or contact the maintainer.
+For questions or support, open an issue
+Name: Sanjay Kirti
+E-mail: lukebrushwood@gmail.com